knative/community/TRADEMARK-COMMITTEE.md

-It is a separate body from the [Steering Committee](./STEERING-COMMITTEE.md) to better represent the needs of vendors and other companies which market products in conjuction with the Knative mark.
+It is a separate body from the [Steering Committee](./STEERING-COMMITTEE.md) to better represent the needs of vendors and other companies which market products in conjunction with the Knative mark.

 The governance of Knative is an open, living document, and will continue to evolve as the community and project change.